TGSec/ldscriptures/docs/source/usage.rst

 Usage/Tutorial
 ==============

-Ok, you did like the library, but you want to really start using it.
+Ok, you liked the library, but you want to really start using it.
 Let's start!

 The get() function
 ------------------

-The most basic thing you expect from a library that request and parses scriptural texts is a easy way of doing so.
+The most basic and important thing you expect from a library that request and parses scriptural texts is a easy way of doing so.
 That's exactly what the :any:`get` function does.
 Let's start with a simple example:

 .. code-block:: python

    import ldscriptures as lds

-   chapter = lds.get('2 Nephi 28:30')
+   scripture = lds.get('2 Nephi 28:30')

-   print(chapter.text)
+   print(scripture.text)

 Output: